NajibPro/sudoku-game-and-solver/README.md

 ## Remarks

 - This website is created using the MVVM structure.
-- This website is created using next js.
+- This website is created using Next js.